Clinical research nurse salary: how much do research nurses make in 2026?

-Clinical research nurses earn a meaningful premium over general staff RN salaries while gaining schedule stability that bedside nursing rarely offers.
-The tradeoff — giving up shift differentials and overtime — is offset by weekday-only schedules, a lower physical demand profile, and a career ladder with director-level compensation potential.
+Clinical research nurses earn base pay in line with general staff RN salaries, and command a clear premium once they move into industry roles – all while gaining schedule stability that bedside nursing rarely offers.
+The tradeoff – giving up shift differentials and overtime – is offset by weekday-only schedules, a lower physical demand profile, and a career ladder with director-level compensation potential.

-The national median salary for clinical research nurses falls in the range of $80,000–$95,000 per year, with substantial variation by work setting, geographic market, and experience level.
-Pharma and CRO roles regularly reach $95,000–$115,000 for experienced coordinators.
-Academic medical centers pay less but offer stability and benefits.
+The national median salary for clinical research nurses falls in the range of $90,000–$110,000 per year, with substantial variation by work setting, geographic market, and experience level.
+Pharma and CRO roles regularly reach $108,000–$130,000 for experienced coordinators.
+Academic medical centers pay less while offering stability and strong benefits.
 NIH positions combine federal pay scales with exceptional research access.

 At a glance